- 06

 Visit the Cathedral, la Giralda, the Alcazar, the Archive of the Indies and the Jewish quarter (Santa Cruz).
 Then have a break and start your evening attending a good flamenco show.
 Top up your day with a nice tapas dinner.
 Eslava has fabulous food and wine but it’s popular, so go early!

 Day 2: Seville.
-Historical mansions and bike tour.
+Historic mansions and bike tour.
 Overnight in Seville.

 See two of the three gorgeous private mansions that are open to the public in the city.
 These are Casa Pilatos, Palacio de la Condesa de Lebrija and Palacio de las Dueñas.
 Then have some food around the Metropol Parasol area to later hire a bike and explore Parque de María Luisa, Plaza de España, Plaza de America, Torre del Oro and the Guadalquivir River.
 If the days are long, you may want to pedal all the way to the unique Monastery of La Cartuja.